bheisler/blog-hugo-source/content/post/jarvis-impressions-of-rust-libraries.md

 allows the user to override the heuristics and provide a CSS selector string that matches the appropriate link.
-Unfortunately, `scraper` does not provide some of the useful extensions to CSS selectors that `JSoup` does - such as the `:has(selector)` construction which selects parent nodes that contain child nodes matching the nested selector.
+Unfortunately, `scraper` does not provide some of the useful extensions to CSS selectors that `JSoup` does - such as the `:has(selector)` construction which selects parent nodes that contain descendant nodes matching the nested selector.
 The programmer could provide it, but then we're back to either hard-coded selection behavior or implementing my own extra parsing.